The HiSET exam includes five tests in these fields: Science, Social Studies, Mathematics, Literacy Writing, and Literacy Reading.

 Some states subsidize the HSE examination partially, and there are four states that fully subsidize the cost of the exam for their residents (New York, West Virginia, Maine, and Connecticut)

-Beware that the HiSET exam cannot be taken online, you must go in-person to a state-designated test center, though online preparation can be a great solution for students living in remote areas or those who are not in a position to attend classes in a traditional setting.
+Beware that the HiSET exam cannot be taken online.
+You must go in-person to a state-designated test center, though online preparation can be an excellent solution for students living in remote areas or those who are not in a position to attend classes in a traditional setting.

 Language Arts – Reading